 We enjoyed our lunch today and will be back soon.
 4.5 out of 5 in our book.
 5 out of 5 if you focus on the overall experience.
 10 out of 5 on a sunny day, no doubt.

 Looking for more Michelin-star restaurant reviews?
 Check out our posts about Aquavit and Benares in London, Benoit in Paris, and two-starred Lafleur in Frankfurt.
 We have also reviewed another Galvin restaurant: Galvin at the Athenaeum.
-For inspiration for your next trip, try our posts about coastal walks in Sydney, rock-climbing and off-roading in Porto, riding camels in the Sahara, hiking in Scotland and the Lake District.
+For inspiration for your next trip, try our posts about coastal walks in Sydney, rock-climbing and off-roading in Porto, and riding camels in the Sahara.